 Specializing in:

-Green Cards (Family, Investment, Employment), Student Visitor Visas, Business Visitor Visas, Work Visas, we also handle Adjustment of Status, Waivers, and Extensions of Status, call us today we can help!
+Green Cards (Family), Student Visitor Visas, Business Visitor Visas, we also handle Adjustment of Status, Waivers, and Extensions of Status, call us today we can help!

 Often people who migrate to the United States become frustrated with the immigration process, Arlene M. Vellón an immigration attorney, will guide you through the process with a focus on the issues.
 Whether it is to become a Citizen of the United States, avoid deportation, obtain permanent residency or nonimmigrant visas, Andrade and Vellón, P.A. will help you reach your goals.